 Ever since it first aired back in 1987, Unsolved Mysteries has become a staple for fans of true crime and the paranormal.
 Though the show has had a bumpy ride at times—it was cancelled in 1999, and again in 2002 and 2010—it never failed to deliver on the haunting, unsolved cases that fans love and expect.
-In recent and very exciting news, Netflix decided to pick up a 12-part reboot of the series.
-The 15th season of Unsolved Mysteries premiered on July 1, 2020.
+In very exciting news, Netflix decided to pick up a 12-part reboot of the series.
+The 15th season of Unsolved Mysteries premiered on July 1, 2020, with the second volume of the reboot dropping in October.

 With well over 500 episodes in the long-running series available for streaming, there’s plenty of binging material for the seasoned viewer.
 But if you’ve already torn through the entire show, plus the Netflix reboot, what’s a dedicated fan to do?